Victoria Research Web

 Home stay

 Another possibility (with some pros and cons) for budget London accommodation is arranging to stay in private homes.
 These fall roughly into two categories: professional and student/budget.
-The first works through such booking agencies as Host and Guest Services, At Home, Homestay, or Welcome Home.
+The first works through such booking agencies as Host and Guest Services, At Home, Homestay, Welcome Home, and London Home To Home.
 A well-recommended service that caters to academics and medical professionals is Doctor in the House.
 If you're a scholar planning a research sabbatical, you may want to investigate Sabbatical Homes, a commercial classifieds service intended expressly for academics looking for flat rentals, home exchanges, and home sits.
 As those advertising are the owners themselves, the length of your stay can often be negotiated beforehand to suit your schedule.

 As with all other London lodgings, the farther you're willing to travel to get into the central part of the city, the cheaper the tariff; many rooms are quite a distance out from the center, so daily travel costs, and general hassle, should be carefully calculated in advance.

-Oxford, Cambridge, Edinburgh
+Oxford, Cambridge, Edinburgh, Manchester

 In both of these university towns, if you're not staying in a college and don't have a car, pay very close attention to how far you'll have to walk to get from your lodging to the archive you're working in, how steep the terrain may be along the route (Headington Hill springs to mind!), and what buses may be available to help you get back and forth in bad weather.
-You may find that the "easy walk to the city centre" promised by many B&B websites isn't so easy, after all, and can quickly turn into a daily chore.
+You may find that the "easy walk to the city centre" promised by many B&B websites isn't so easy, after all, and can quickly turn into a daily slog.

 Scholars planning work at such Edinburgh treasure-houses as the National Library of Scotland, the University of Edinburgh Library, or the National Archives of Scotland will want to know that the University of Edinburgh's Accommodation Services has thousands of rooms available during Easter and summer vacations.
 Contact Edinburgh First, the outfit within the University that handles non-student accommodation for Pollock Halls, the University's main residential buildings; these are clean, modern dormitories with small but cleverly designed rooms and a dining commons.
 The NLS is a fairly comfortable walk from Pollock Halls, and there is also bus service.
 Edinburgh First also offers a number of self-catering flats elsewhere in Edinburgh; their "medium term lets" (6 weeks or more) are an especially good bargain.
 For a more tourist-oriented but still reasonably affordable experience, such lodgings as the surprisingly well-appointed Smart City Hostels, or the Tweedies' Georgian guest house at No. 53 Frederick Street, may better suit your needs and are centrally located.
 The city's tourist board site features a number of similar options.
 Here's another Edinburgh-on-a-budget tip: for a reliably cheap and tasty lunch, seek out the refectory in the basement of St Giles Cathedral on High Street, a short walk from the NLS.